Western Somali Liberation Front: Post Ogaden War insurgency (1978-1984)

 During June 1978, the WSLF had a major success when it reclaimed the town of Gode, killing 300 Ethiopian and Cuban troops while disabling the only viable air base in the area.
 During the summer of 1978, the WSLF was back in control of most of the Ogaden countryside, and the Ethiopian army was confined to the towns and the roads.
 Sweeps and patrols in 1979 managed to reduce rebel activity but failed to clear out the insurgents.
 By the end of the 70s, the WSLF was estimated to have an army of 18,000 men, thus becoming the second largest rebel group in Ethiopia, the first being the Eritrean People's Liberation Front (EPLF).

 The Ethiopians began using the newly formed Somali Salvation Democratic Front (SSDF) to help hunt down WSLF fighters.
+The SSDF possessed little autonomy over Ethiopian security forces, as it was 'created, organized, trained and financed by Ethiopia'.
 A Central Intelligence Agency report on Somali exile activity published in early 1979 observed that SSDF rebels performed poorly against WSLF fighters in battle.
 It was observed that the WSLF had the backing of the vast majority of the Somalis population and that SSDF's willingness to fight the group adversely impacted its attempts to garner public support.
 During 1979, the Isaaq wing of the WSLF, Afraad, came into conflict with the main Ogaden clan forces of the WSLF following an incident where a WSLF fighter had committed rape which had then escalated into murder and further violence.